ann82/dv_assistant/relay-server/README.md

 - **Natural Voice Summaries** - Voice responses for follow-ups now use the full content/snippet of the matched result and generate smooth, conversational summaries (e.g., "Here's what I found about South Lake Tahoe: ...").
 - **Comprehensive `generateFollowUpResponse()`** - New function generates a context-aware, natural voice response, SMS (if requested), and includes the matched result for further actions.
 - **Timeout Handling** - If the last context is older than 5 minutes, the system asks the user to repeat their location or query for accuracy.

+### Geocoding-Based Location Detection & US-Only Support (v1.0.11)
+- **Geocoding Integration**: Location detection now uses Nominatim/OpenStreetMap geocoding API for accurate city/state/ZIP extraction
+- **US-Only Support**: If a non-US location is detected, the agent responds that service is only available for US cities
+- **Query Rewriting Improvements**: All resource search and query rewriting now leverage geocoding-based detection for robust, maintainable logic
+- **Input Cleaning**: Conversational fillers are removed from the start of queries for more relevant searches
+- **Comprehensive Tests**: New and updated tests for all enhanced location and query rewriting logic

 ## Testing